-Keeping safe gluten-free food on hand is absolutely important to helping you stay well.
+Keeping safe gluten-free food on hand is absolutely important to help you stay well.
 What do you keep in your gluten-free refrigerator?

 As you learn what to eat and which foods work well for you, you’ll see that having the right food in place will help you stay healthy and focused.
 You’ll have less stress over grabbing what you need throughout the day.